 The girls range from barely seven to almost two-years-old.
 And fortunately, the creation was a hit with all three.
 The youngest was the biggest fan.
 She is a busy, busy toddler.
 But she'd plop herself down next to it and run her hands over the plants, and pick up and examine the rocks and the dragons.
 I was afraid she'd start throwing the rocks out of the container, but that only happened once.
 I explained the dragons needed the rocks for their home and she was pretty good after that.
 (But I'm not pushing my luck.
 Next time I'll be using larger rocks like these—much easier to clean up than tiny pebbles.)

 Definitely going to create one of these again.
-Next time I'll gather the materials before the kids arrive, but hold off assembling it until after they arrive, so they can be a part of it.
+Next time I'll gather the materials before the kids arrive, but hold off assembling it until after they get here, so they can be a part of it.